cristhianbenitez/learning-and-stuff/design/questions.md

-# Questions to ask as a designer
+# **Questions to ask as a designer**

 > "By repeating the 'why' five times, the nature of the problem as well as its solution becomes clear"
 >> Sakichi Toyoda, founder of Toyota and the five 5 Whys' technique

+## **Fundamental questions for design by Don Norman**

+1. What I want to accomplish?
+2. What are the alternative actions sequences?
+3. What action can I do now ?
+4. How do I do it ?
+5. What happened ?
+6. What does it mean ?
+7. Is this okay ?
+Have I accomplished my goal ?

-## 12 essential questions to ask before starting any UX project
+## **12 essential questions to ask before starting any UX project**

 These are just essentials questions to ask a client before starting.